old-xebis/repository-template/README.md

 For usage examples, you might take a look at:

-- [GitHub - xebis/shellib: Simple Bash scripting library.](https://github.com/xebis/shellib) - example of version bumping and packaging
+- [GitHub - xebis/shellib: Simple Bash scripting library.](https://github.com/xebis/shellib) - example of version bumping and creating deb package
 - [GitHub - xebis/infrastructure-template: Template for automated GitOps and IaC in a cloud.
 GitLab CI handles static and dynamic environments.
 Environments are created, updated, and destroyed by Terraform, then configured by cloud-init and Ansible.](https://github.com/xebis/infrastructure-template) - example of GitOps (IaC + MRs + CI/CD) and multiple environments orchestration

 ## Contributing